For 4H Fair Information and Schedules check out the Prepare for Fair Guide.

 - Scarecrows will remain on display through Sunday, August 15th.
 Premiums, ribbons, and scarecrows may be claimed on Sunday, August 14th between 12:00 noon and 2:00 pm and must be claimed by 2:00 pm or scarecrows will be dismantled, and premium will be forfeited unless prior arrangements are made for delivery of premiums.

 - A wooden stake and straw for both stuffing and support of the stake will be provided for each scarecrow.
 The exhibitor must provide clothing and all other accessories.
 The use of props and/or accessories to carry out the theme is encouraged. ** All stakes provided by the Vegetable Show Committee must be returned intact and without alteration or premium will be forfeited.

 - All scarecrows must use straw as a major component.

 - Scarecrows will be judged for both quality of construction and use of the theme and

 All Scarecrows will be eligible for the People’s Choice Scarecrow Rosette.
 Voting for People’s Choice will begin following judging on August 8th via Text Message or online form via Facebook, Twitter, or our website.

 Premiums and Rosettes will be awarded for 1st-3rd and Honorable Mention.

 For more information and entry forms go to: SCA | Show My Veggies (bravesites.com)

 The 4-H Teen Council Invites you to join our Club.

-Sussex County 4-H Teen Council membership has been open to teens in grades 7-12 for over 60 years.
+Sussex County 4-H Teen Council membership has been open to Local teens for over 60 years.